Working Papers

 Abstract: This paper examines the impacts of the opioid epidemic on child maltreatment and how Child Protective Services (CPS) responded to the epidemic.
 I use the reformulation of OxyContin, a nationwide supply shock in prescription opioids that exacerbated the opioid epidemic, as a natural experiment.
 Leveraging variation in states' and counties' exposure to this intervention, I find that the opioid epidemic led to an increase in maltreatment allegations, suggesting a rise in the underlying maltreatment risk.
 Despite heightened risk, institutional responses did not scale protective actions accordingly, resulting in more cases where children were left at home but subsequently reinvestigated for maltreatment.
 Foster care placement rates remained unchanged and administrative expenditures per allegation declined, pointing to a limited systemic response.
 This study underscores the intergenerational consequences of the opioid epidemic and highlights how public health crises can weaken protective systems, particularly when institutions lack the flexibility or capacity to adapt.

-Presented at: Association for Public Policy Analysis and Management (APPAM) Fall Conference 2024, Canadian Economics Association (CEA) Annual Meeting 2025, Western Economic Association International (WEAI) 100th Conference, Economics Graduate Student Conference 2025, Duke University Labor/Public Seminar
+Presented at: Association for Public Policy Analysis and Management (APPAM) Fall Conference 2024, Canadian Economics Association (CEA) Annual Meeting 2025, Western Economic Association International (WEAI) 100th Conference, Economics Graduate Student Conference 2025, Southern Economic Association (SEA) Annual Meeting 2025, Korea-America Economic Association (KAEA) Job Market Conference, Duke University Labor/Public Seminar

-Mechanism Reform for Task Allocation (with Jason Baron, Richard Lombardo, Joseph Ryan, and Quitze Valenzuela-Stookey).
+Reforming Rotations (with Jason Baron, Richard Lombardo, Joseph Ryan, and Quitze Valenzuela-Stookey).
 NBER Working Paper #32369

 Effects of Controlling Prescription Opioids on Child Welfare